lakejs/lake/README.md

 pnpm start
 ```

-Now you can view all demos by opening `http://localhost:8080/examples/` URL.
+You can now view all demos by opening `http://localhost:8080/examples/` URL.

 ### Running tests

 Lake uses a lot of browser APIs and therefore it requires a real browser environment to run the tests.
-You can open `http://localhost:8080/tests/` to run all test cases visibly, or run `pnpm test` in your console to run the tests in headless mode.
+You can open `http://localhost:8080/tests/` to run all test cases visibly, or execute `pnpm test` command in your console to run the tests in headless mode.
 Both modes require starting the local server before running tests.

 ### License